amangup/coding-bootcamp/lecture5/collections_forloop.md

 ["Sun's day", "Tyr's day", "Thor's day", "Saturn's day"]
 ```

 - As with index parameters, the stride parameter also accepts negative values.
-In this case, Python starts from the back of the list, and pick up elements as it goes towards the start of the list.
+In this case, Python starts from the back of the list, and picks up elements as it goes towards the start of the list.

 ```python
 reverse_odd_weekdays = weekdays[::-2]